 How to apply for Ausbildung in Germany

 As a foreigner, you need to plan ahead when applying for Ausbildung in Germany.
 Some companies look for trainees as early as one year before the program starts.

 - Prepare your application documents

-Since you have a different school-leaving diploma, and it is in another language, you need to get it recognized and translate to the German language.
+Since you have a different school-leaving diploma, and it is in another language, you need to get it recognized and translated to the German language.

 - Find and apply for Ausbildung place

-There are two main ways one can find a place for Ausbildung in Germany.
+There are two main ways to find a place for Ausbildung in Germany.